Asymptotic behavior of CLS estimators for $2$-type doubly symmetric critical Galton-Watson processes with immigration: Introduction

 \section{Introduction}

-Statistical inference for critical Galton--Watson processes is available only for single-type processes, see Wei and Winnicki \cite{WW}, \cite{WW2} and Winnicki \cite{Win}.
-In the present paper the asymptotic behavior of the CLS estimators of the offspring means and criticality parameter for 2-type critical doubly symmetric positively regular Galton--Watson process with immigration is described, see Theorem \ref{main}.
+Asymptotic behavior of CLS estimators for critical Galton--Watson processes is available only for single-type processes, see Wei and Winnicki \cite{WW,WW2} and Winnicki \cite{Win}, see also the monograph of Guttorp \cite{Gut}.
+In the present paper, the asymptotic behavior of the CLS estimators of the offspring means and criticality parameter for $2$-type critical doubly symmetric positively regular Galton--Watson process with immigration is described, see Theorem~\ref{main}.
 This study can be considered as the first step of examining the asymptotic behavior of the CLS estimators of parameters of multitype critical branching processes with immigration.
+Shete and Sriram \cite{SheSri} obtained convergence results for weighted CLS estimators in the supercritical case.